 Biggest thanks to the National Assistance Program for the Arts for the one-off payment I received in May.

-As an artist, arts agencies do not generally see my art as art, since it consists of the space we look ‘through’ everyday, rather than ‘at’.
+My time would have been better spent focussing on my Space Practising Tools project, a part of which is pictured above.
+Arts agencies do not generally see my art as art, since it consists of the space we look ‘through’ everyday, rather than ‘at’.

 For example, while you’ve no doubt spotted the three boxes on the table in the photo above, these are not the point of this particular Space Practising Tool.
 The point is the scoop of space at the front of each, which is not dissimilar to the scoop of space of the adjacent windowsill.